First, a bit about me, and us. Who are we as a company and how did we get here?

 So I decided to focus on one thing.
 I started a content marketing agency but soon learned that it was incredibly hard to write content when I hadn’t worked in the industry for years.

 In my three years of starts and stops and working with dozens of clients, I noticed a few patterns.
-One was a common understanding that link building was important, but almost no one knew how to do it effectively.
+One was a common understanding that high-quality link building was important, but almost no one knew how to do it effectively.
 Some clients were able to land a few links here and there through press releases, but not one of them had a repeatable system in place.

 The observation led to my research of the murky underbelly of SEO, otherwise known as link building, where I discovered two key challenges: